 If a student fails the first semester in the program, the student must reapply for admittance to the nursing program and meet all qualifications for application.
 Reapplying to the program is considered a second application and must be completed within next three years from the new admission date.
+The student will be allowed two (2) admissions only.
+If the student is unsuccessful on the second attempt at completing the nursing program, the student cannot reapply for admission to the nursing program.

 If a student fails the second, third, or fourth semester in the program, the student may request to re-enter when the course is next offered.
 Their acceptance into the course is based on availability of faculty and clinical sites.
-Student must complete the program within the total of 3 years.
+Student must complete the program within 3 years of admission.
 Student has only one re-entry per admission.
 Refer to section Re-entry for Completion of the Nursing Program.

-Refer to the page 36 of College Catalog for college-wide Academic Standing.
+Refer to the page 36-37 of College Catalog for college-wide Academic Standing Policy.